Animesh235/Animesh235/README.md

 Welcome to my GitHub!
 I’m a passionate **QA Automation Tester** with over **2 years of experience** in both manual and automated testing.
-My journey in tech spans various domains, from optimizing testing frameworks to building efficient, robust test cases for high-quality software solutions. animeshpamda
+My journey in tech spans various domains, from optimizing testing frameworks to building efficient, robust test cases for high-quality software solutions.

 ---